BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 Finally, it returns TRUE.

-- **Test cases**
+**Test cases**

+- Controller or Burner
+	- can destroy specified amount from specified account if the amount to destroy is less than total supply AND amount to destroy is less than the `_owner` balance
+		- it should fire `Transfer` event with 0x0 as a reciepient of that amount
-	- it should fail
+	- should get fail
 		- if the total supply is less than an amount to destroy
 		- if the owner balance is less than an amount to destroy
-		- if called by any except Controller or Burner (contract deployer by default)
-	- when the amount to destroy is less than total supply AND amount to destroy is less than the `_owner` balance
-		- when its called by Controller
-			- it should destroy specified amount from specified account
-			- it should `Transfer` event with 0x0 as a reciepient of that amount
-		- when its called by Burner
-			- it should destroy specified amount from burner's account
-			- it should `Transfer` event with 0x0 as a reciepient of that amount
+- anyone else
+	- should fail calling this function